Jigme77/MemoriesofRStatistics/content/about/main/index.md

 intro: |
  - Veterinary Sciences and Animal Husbandry from College of Veterinary Sciences and Animal Husbandry, Central Agricultural University, Aizawl.
  - Animal Genetics and Breeding from Khon Kaen University, Thailand

-**This website is currently getting updated with relevant information.
-Sorry for the inconvenience.**

 show_outro: false
 outro: |